Reichstag Peace Resolution

 Matthias Erzberger was the driving force behind the Reichstag Peace Resolution.

-The Reichstag Peace Resolution (Friedensresolution) was a resolution passed by the Reichstag of the German Empire on 19 July 1917 seeking a negotiated peace treaty to end World War I. It called for no annexations, no indemnities, freedom of the seas, and international arbitration.
+The Reichstag Peace Resolution (Friedensresolution) was a resolution passed by the Reichstag of the German Empire on 19 July 1917 seeking a negotiated peace treaty to end World War I. It called for no annexations, freedom of the seas, and international arbitration.
 The resolution was rejected by the Reichstag's conservative parties, the German High Command, and the Allied powers.
 It had no effect on the progress of the war but brought the moderate parties that supported the resolution into a group that would shape much of the post-war Weimar Republic.

 Background

 On 1 February 1917, the German Empire resumed its controversial strategy of unrestricted submarine warfare during World War I, which the military predicted that would force the United Kingdom to make peace within six months.
 Unrestricted submarine warfare was also one of the principal reasons for the United States entry into World War I on the side of the Allies in April, further complicating the German war effort.
 By the summer, it was clear that the blockade was not working and that the goal of pressuring the British into submission would not be achieved.

 On 6 July 1917, Centre Party deputy Matthias Erzberger, in the main committee of the Reichstag, recommended that Germany continue the war but end unrestricted submarine warfare and seek a negotiated peace (Verständigungsfrieden).
 It was a position that was in stark contrast to the far-reaching annexation plans of the Pan-German League and most of the deputies in the Reichstag's conservative parties.
 The Social Democratic Party (SPD) and the Progressive People's Party (FVP), on the other hand, had already advocated for a peace initiative.
 By proposing the peace resolution, Erzberger hoped to secure the Social Democrats' approval for the continuation of war bonds.

 Erzberger's efforts led to the Reichstag Peace Resolution drafted by the newly formed Inter-Party Committee (Interfraktionellen Ausschuss) that included representatives of the SPD, FVP, Centre and, initially, National Liberal parties.
 It was the first time that the Reichstag had attempted to actively intervene in the political events of the war.
 The resolution was intended to announce Germany's readiness for peace to the world, in particular its ally Austria-Hungary, which under the dual monarchy's new emperor, Charles I, was pressing for peace.